- 24-60 months to pay loans off

 60MonthLoans Personal Loan Rates, Fees & Other Terms

-In addition, 60MonthLoans charges an origination fee that also differs from state to state.
-For example, it’s a flat $75 in California, $0 in New Mexico, and $155 - $250 in Georgia.
+- Origination fee: 60MonthLoans charges an origination fee that also differs from state to state.
+It ranges from 0% - 6%.
 This fee is deducted from the loan funds that you receive.

 Due to the high costs of 60MonthLoans personal loans, it loses points in this category.